cameraui/docs/notifications/index.md

 # Notifications

-camera.ui alerts you when something happens at a camera, with a thumbnail and a link to open the moment.

 ## Where alerts arrive

-- **In the app.** Every alert appears in the in-app list (the bell), on any device, always up to date.
+- **In the app.** Every alert lands in the in-app list (the bell), on every device.
-- **Desktop app.** While it's running, including in the tray, it shows native system notifications for the server it's connected to.
-It stays quiet while the window is in front, since the bell already shows the alert.
-No cloud or account is needed.
+- **Desktop app.** While it's running, including in the tray, it shows native system notifications for the server it's connected to, except while its window is in front.
+No cloud or account needed.
 - **Phone (push).** The [mobile app](/install/mobile) gets push even when it's closed, delivered end-to-end encrypted through camera.ui Cloud.[^license]

 ## Getting push on your phone

-Phone push needs a few things in place.
-If any is missing, alerts still land in the in-app bell, but the phone stays quiet:
+Phone push needs all of these.
+If one is missing, alerts only land in the in-app bell:

 1. **The native app.** Push only reaches the [mobile app](/install/mobile) from the App Store or Play Store.
 A browser or the web app (PWA) shows the in-app bell, but never push.
 2. **camera.ui Cloud.** Push is delivered through [camera.ui Cloud](/remote/cloud), so the server needs it enabled and [paired](/remote/pairing) to your account.
 It also needs an active subscription.
 3. **On, and synced.** In the app, open **Settings → Notifications**, turn the master switch on, and tap **Sync this device** once.
 Repeat on every phone, for every server you connect to.

-**Push repairs itself after a reinstall.** Reinstalling the app, clearing its data, or switching to a new phone resets the push token.
-The app checks with the server on its own and re-registers in the background.
-If it can't, for example because the phone's notification permission is off, a note saying **Push notifications stopped working** appears on any screen with a **Fix** button.
-One tap sets the phone up again.
-You can also open **Settings → Notifications** and tap **Re-sync**.
+**Push repairs itself after a reinstall.** Reinstalling the app, clearing its data or a new phone resets the push token, and the app re-registers with the server in the background.
+If it can't (the phone's notification permission is off, say), a **Push notifications stopped working** note with a **Fix** button appears on any screen. **Re-sync** in **Settings → Notifications** does the same.
 The **This device** row only asks for a sync when the server really doesn't know this phone.

 ## Push stays private